 It should run on most platforms supported by Python, which are quite a few.
-I do not support Windows myself, but some have made it work there; see the FAQ entry for that platform.

 I'm using Mutt.
-Other IMAP sync programs require me to use "set maildir\trash=yes".
+Other IMAP sync programs require me to use "set maildir_trash=yes".
 Do I need to do that with OffineIMAP?

 No. OffineIMAP is smart enough to figure out message deletion without this extra crutch.
 You'll get the best results if you don't use this setting, in fact.